-Any other applicant qualifies for residency outside of Ontario.
+Any other applicant qualifies for residency outside Ontario.

 Transcript/Registrar Statement Requirements

-Transcripts from Ontario universities ordered through OMSAS via the Transcript Request Form (TRF) will be accepted if OMSAS receives the TRF by October 2, 2017.
+Transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request will be accepted if OMSAS receives the request by the application deadline.

-- If you attend/attended an Ontario university, you must use the TRF.
+If you attend/attended an Ontario university or college, you must use an online transcript request.

 In the event of a missing or late transcript, you will be required to provide evidence to McMaster University that you requested transcripts in a timely fashion.